freenas/freenas-docs/userguide/install.rst

 * The *mps* driver for 6 G Avago SAS HBAs is version 21, which requires phase 20 firmware on the host adapter.
-The *mpr* driver for 12 G Avago SAS HBAs is version 13 which requires P12 firmware.
+The *mpr* driver for 12 G Avago SAS HBAs is version 15 which requires phase 14 firmware.
 It is recommended to upgrade the firmware before installing %brand% or immediately after upgrading %brand%.
 Follow the instructions shown in :ref:`Alert`.
 Running older firmware can cause many problems, including failure to probe all attached disks, which can lead to degraded or unavailable arrays.
 While firmware can be mismatched with a higher version and things will "probably still work", there are no guarantees due to the driver and firmware combination being untested.

 * If upgrading from 9.3.x, please read the